Skip to main content

 Using with Self-Hosted GitHub Enterprise

-1. Select the "Enterprise" option in the form above.
+1. Selecting the "Enterprise" option in the deprecated form.

-2. Provide your GitHub Enterprise host URL (e.g., github.company.com).
+2. Providing your GitHub Enterprise host URL (e.g., github.company.com).

-3. Your GitHub Enterprise instance must be able to reach Port's self hosted github app webhook endpoints.
+3. Ensuring your GitHub Enterprise instance could reach Port's self hosted github app webhook endpoints.

 Limitations